 In Deloitte and AT Kearny’s reports on sustainable retail potential, Vietnam stood at sixth place, however it is expected to take second place by 2025 in terms of fastest-growing e-commerce.
 This opens up the economy to opportunities for retail brands looking to sell franchise licenses in the country.

 Why Franchising is Blowing Up in Vietnam

 Over the next decade, the number of consumers are expected to grow by 36 million.
 This will include customers who can spend greater than USD 11 a day based on purchasing power parity (PPP).

 Within the income pyramid, there has been a sharp increase in the consumer class.
 By 2030, it is expected that the consumer class spending more than USD 30 per day will account for 20% of the Vietnamese population, according to a study by Mckinsey.

 Who can Open a Franchise in Vietnam

-As of August 2019, the total number of both local and foreign franchise businesses in Vietnam were recorded at 213.
+According to Circular 09/2006/TT-BTM, franchises can be 100% foreign-owned.
+As of August 2019, the total number of both local and foreign franchise businesses in Vietnam stood at 213.